 High Dynamic Range, or HDR, began gaining popularity at the same time as 4K TVs.
 It is important to note, however, that this term is actually about color and luminance, not resolution.
 This facilitates the creation of more vivid and realistic images.

 Therefore, colors are richer and brighter.
 The quality of 4K HDR TVs is not guaranteed, despite the fact that they are available.
 Even if a company claims to support HDR formats, that doesn’t guarantee high-quality images.
-4K resolution HDR TVs provide the best images.
+4K-resolution HDR TVs provide the best images.
 Since TVs with 1080p resolution rarely feature HDR, 4K TVs with HDR support are the best.

 Distance at which you can see